Richard Beauchamp, 13th Earl of Warwick: Marriages and children

-Death and Burial
+Death, Burial, and Legacy

 Richard de Beauchamp's will was made at Caversham Castle in Oxfordshire (now in Berkshire), one of his favoured residences, in 1437.
-Most of his property was entailed, but with a portion of the rest the will established a substantial trust.
+Most of his property was entailed, but with a portion of the rest, the will established a substantial trust.
 After his debts were paid, the trust endowed the Collegiate Church of St Mary in Warwick, and called for the construction of a new chapel there.
 It also enlarged the endowment of the chantries at Elmley Castle and Guy's Cliffe, and gave a gift to Tewkesbury Abbey.

 Beauchamp died in Rouen, Normandy, two years later, on 30 April 1439.
 After the completion of the chapel, his body was in 1475 transferred there, where his magnificent gilt-bronze monumental effigy may still be seen.

+Beauchamp's life was chronicled in an important 15th-century manuscript, The Pageants of the Birth, Life and Death of Richard Beauchamp, Earl of Warwick, likely commissioned by his daughter, Anne Beauchamp, wife to Richard Neville, the famed "Kingmaker".